Hit the Pause Button:

 What followed was a week set apart in a time of fasting, prayer, Bible reading, tuning out all media and social media (except Christian music and programming).
 I wasn’t really cognizant of it at the time, but the personal ‘call’ to fast happened to coincide with the traditional practice of Lent* on the Church calendar.
 It became a set-apart time for me and Jesus to hang out in my home and to attend local ‘revival’ meetings at a variety of churches.
 It was also a time of spring-cleaning for my body, soul and spirit.
 I de-cluttered my house, while I de-cluttered my body and my spirit.
 The de-cluttering lead to a re-tuning of my spiritual ears and a resetting of my priorities.
 Truth be told, it led to a personal revival of my spiritual life.
 Much of what the Lord shared with me was personal, with many reminders of my call and where my own focus needs to be.
 But one thing, in particular, seems good to me and to the Holy Spirit to share.

 During my ‘pause button’ time, I felt clear nudge to turn down my ‘usual’ legal, contract job assignments and head for my hometown in Wisconsin to spend more-than-normal amounts of time with my mother, now aged 90.
 We’ve had a wonderful time with lunches out, visits with family and friends, popcorn, movies and all the ‘fun’ stuff of life.
+I also had a great opportunity to ‘do life’ with my brother and his family for several weeks (a rare time as an adult with my sibling!).
 But, most importantly, I’ve had powerful reminders of my spiritual heritage.

 My unassuming mother is a spiritual giant, from my perspective.
 As I’ve spent time with her these past days, I was reminded of that.
 Hearing stories from the past, tuning my Spotify app each morning to the classic Christian hymns that she loves, (Because He Lives, How Great Thou Art, It is Well With My Soul, etc.…), taking her to the traditional service designed for older adults at her local Church (Pilgrim Congregational Church in Green Bay, Wisconsin where I attended with my parents in high school), praying together and just ‘being’ with my Mom has reminded me of what a precious spiritual heritage I and my daughters have.